 Black&amp;White &raquo; Blog Archive &raquo; Slaves of the feed &#8211; This is not the realtime we&#8217;ve been looking for Let’s start with what most people probably can agree.
 Information is accumulating online.
 The amount of available information is increasing at an exponential rate, some say it doubles every second year.
+This mean that any illusion of being able to stay up to date with everything that is going on is utopian and has been probably since Guttenberg invented the press.
 Most people know this, yet that is exactly exactly what we all seem to be doing.
 There is no shortage of content aggregators and aggregators of aggregators, daily developed to give us a better overview of all the sources of information we have subscribed to and found ourselves now depending on.
 This has resulted in an endless stream of articles, news, pictures, websites, products, updates, comments of updates and comments to these comments, being delivered to us second by second that each of us have to deal with.
-It almost seems like an obsession and many critics of digital technology would argue that by consuming information this way we are running the danger of destroying social interaction between humans.
 The digital space is real but different.
-It’s not without problems though.
+Information accumulating is not the only thing that progresses exponentially.

 WMFJA085/en Wikipedia is the #5 site on the web and serves 500 million different people every month – with billions of page views.
 Commerce is fine.
 Advertising is not evil.
 But it doesn't belong here.
 Not in Wikipedia.
 Wikipedia is something special.
 When I founded Wikipedia, I could have made it into a for-profit company with advertising banners, but I decided to do something different.
 If everyone reading this donated, our fundraiser would be done within an hour.
 This year, please consider making a donation of $5, $20, $50 or whatever you can to protect and sustain Wikipedia.
 Thanks, Jimmy Wales Wikipedia Founder “Imagine a world in which every single person on the planet has free access to the sum of all human knowledge.” —Jimmy Wales, Founder of Wikipedia